Innumerable Meanings Sutra

-The Innumerable Meanings Sutra also known as the Sutra of Infinite Meanings (Sanskrit: अनन्त निर्देश सूत्र, Ananta Nirdeśa Sūtra; 無量義經 (Wúliángyì Jīng); Japanese: Muryōgi Kyō; Korean: Muryangeui Gyeong) is a Mahayana buddhist text.
+The Innumerable Meanings Sutra also known as the Immeasurable Meanings Sutra and Sutra of Infinite Meanings (Sanskrit: अनन्त निर्देश सूत्र, Ananta Nirdeśa Sūtra; 無量義經 (Wúliángyì Jīng); Japanese: Muryōgi Kyō; Korean: Muryangeui Gyeong) is a Mahayana Buddhist text.
 According to tradition, it was translated from Sanskrit into Chinese by Dharmajātayaśas, an Indian monk, in 481, however Buswell, Dolce and Muller describe it as an apocryphal Chinese text.
 It is part of the Threefold Lotus Sutra, along with the Lotus Sutra and the Samantabhadra Meditation Sutra.
 As such, many Mahayana Buddhists consider it the prologue to the Lotus Sutra, and Chapter one of the Lotus Sutra states that the Buddha taught the Infinite Meanings just before expounding the Lotus Sutra.

 Title

 For Buddhists, the term "Innumerable Meanings" or "Infinite Meanings" is used in two senses.
 The first, used in the singular, refers to the true aspect of all things, the true nature of all forms in the universe.
 The second sense, used in the plural, refers to the countless appearances or phenomena of the physical, visible world.
 All of these countless appearances are brought forth by the one true, pure world – the true aspect of all things (the one true Dharma of "nonform").